WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - [Platform Tools from Google (ADB and Fastboot)](https://developer.android.com/studio/releases/platform-tools)
 - An ARM64 Windows build of your choice (specifically the install.wim file).
 You can use [UUPMediaCreator](https://github.com/gus33000/UUPMediaCreator) for this.
 [Here's a guide on how to use it.](https://github.com/WOA-Project/SurfaceDuo-Guides/blob/main/CreateWindowsISO.md)
 - The driver set: [SurfaceDuo-Drivers-Full.zip](https://github.com/WOA-Project/SurfaceDuo-Drivers/releases/)
+- A Windows PC to build the Windows ISO, apply it onto the phone from mass storage, add drivers to the installation, configure ESP

 ## Warnings ⚠️
 Don't create partitions from Mass Storage Mode (because ABL will break with blank/spaces in names)